-The DRIVER Learning Performance Solution Discipline is based upon an expanded hybrid of discovery, agile design methods/tactics and technologies that extend reach to Point-of-Work and moments of need to address task-centric, role-specific demands that manifest real-time within workflows.
+The DRIVER Point-of-Work Solution Discipline is based upon an expanded hybrid of discovery, agile design methods/tactics and delivery technologies that extend reach to Point-of-Work and moments of need to address task-centric, role-specific demands that manifest real-time within workflows.

-DRIVER targets Point-of-Work as ground zero and utilizes current state benchmarking from LPA Discovery to construct a Learning Performance Road Map.
-The Road Map provides high-level design prioritized based upon Critical Business Issues identified during LPA alignment and execution.
+DRIVER targets Point-of-Work as ground zero and utilizes current state bench marking from PWA Discovery to construct a Point-of-Work Solution Road Map.
+The Road Map provides high-level design prioritized based upon Critical Business Issues identified during PWA alignment and execution.

-The Evidence phase enables capturing Level 3 (measurable performance impact) and Level 4 (financial business impact) analytics that manifest only at Point-of-Work.
-Evidence analytics are identified and validated during the alignment and execution of the LPA.
+Evidence phase enables capturing Level 3 (measurable performance impact) and Level 4 (financial business impact) analytics that manifest only at Point-of-Work.
+Evidence analytics are identified and validated during the alignment and execution of the PWA.

-The Replicate phase is a critical discipline component that supports cross-pollination of performance assets within learning opportunities as well as Point-of-Work application.
-Additionally, Replicate serves as a framework for content management and sustainability of all learning performance solution assets.
+Replicate phase is a critical discipline component that supports cross-pollination of performance assets within learning opportunities as well as Point-of-Work application.
+Additionally, Replicate serves as a framework for rapid reuse, content management and sustainability of all learning performance solution assets.

 Following are additional details specific to the elements of the DRIVER Discipline:

-- “D” Discovery – Holistic Learning Performance Assessment (LPA)
+- “D” Discovery – Holistic Point-of-Work Assessment (PWA)

 - Strategy & Business Goal Alignment